A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Overview of AT and NAT Models

 As a result, missing the target information leads the NAT models \textit{to fail to capture the target dependency of target tokens}, and we attribute the main challenge of low quality for NAT models to this defect.
 To better understand and further release this problem, we now give specific analysis with examples and also briefly show improvement methods in the following contents.

 \textbf{Understanding the Problem.} Since no target information is fed into the decoder, NAT models remove the word dependency of the target sentence completely and generate target tokens entirely depending on the source sentence.
 Hence, terrible situations can happen to harm the translation quality.
 (1) First, the conditional independence assumption prevents a model from properly capturing the highly multi-modal distribution of target translations, which is called multi-modality problem~\cite{gu2018non}.
 Almost all the NAT models suffer from this trouble.
 Due to the strong assumption that each target token is predicted independently, if there are several different target sentences that can be viewed as reasonable translations, NAT models are possible to select fragments of each sentence and combine them as a candidate translation.
 Take an example, when translating \texttt{thank you} into German, \texttt{Vielen Dank} and \texttt{Danke} are both reasonable translations.
 However, NAT models may generate \texttt{Danke Dank}, which is truly unreasonable but should be impossible in AT models.
+Zhang~\etal~\cite{zhang2022study} also focus on the multi-modality problem but especially on the syntactic granularity.
+They first categorize the syntactic multi-modality problem into long-range and short-range types.
+Then they conduct a systematic study to evaluate the effectiveness of different loss functions for each kind.
+Finally, they introduce Combined CTC and O {A} XE (CoCO) loss to alleviate the complicated syntactic multi-modality problem.
 (2) Over-translation and under-translation~\cite{wang2019non} are also common translation errors.
 The issue of over-translation refers to the same word token being successively generated multiple times, leading the same token from different reasonable translations to appear at different positions in the final translation.
 The under-translation indicates that several necessary tokens in the source sentence are neglected, leading to several tokens missing in the translation results.
 Take an example, when translating German sentence \texttt{es gibt heute viele Farmer mit diesem Ansatz} into English sentence, a reasonable translation can be \texttt{there are lots of farmers doing this today}.
 However, NAT models may miss the word \texttt{of} (under-translation) or generate the word \texttt{of} twice (over-translation), leading the results to be \texttt{there are lots farmers doing this today} or \texttt{there are lots of of farmers doing this today}.
 This seriously harms the translation quality.
 Instead, if target dependency is given as AT models, the problem of repetitive tokens and missing tokens can be avoided.